ruo2012/zOpenInAltovaXmlSpy/README.md

 See the [change log](CHANGELOG.md) for road map and release history.
 Bugs can be logged [here][GitHubRepoIssuesURL].

+## Who Is This Extension For ?

+Whilst the Visual Studio IDE has an outstanding and feature-rich editor for a wide range of file types, even in the free "Community" editions, there may be times when you wish to open a file in a different application.
+Examples include application/editor familiarity, gigantic file handling, or even the desire to not override the default VS editor.

+In these scenarios, and many more, this extension may be of use to you.

+Similar "Open In" VS extensions can be found [here](https://marketplace.visualstudio.com/search?term=trevellick&target=VS&sortBy=Relevance).

 ## Features

 ![](OpenInApp/Resources/ReadMeScreenShot_ContextMenu.png)

-- Open multiple files simultaneously with XML Spy directly from within Solution Explorer.
+- Open *multiple*  files simultaneously with [Altova XMLSpy XML Editor][ThirdPartyAppHomePage] directly from within Solution Explorer.

-- Warning if attemptimg to open a large quantity of files.
-The quantity is configurable, and if set very high effectively suppresses the warning altogether.
+- Warning if attempting to open a large quantity of files.
+The quantity is configurable in Tools | Options.

-- Warning if attempting to open one or more files which typically do not contain XML formated content.
-The list of file extensions that typically constitute XML files is configurable in Tools | Options, and the warning message can be suppressed.
+- Warning if attempting to open one or more file types whose extension is not typically associated with [Altova XMLSpy XML Editor][ThirdPartyAppHomePage].
+The list of typical file extensions is configurable in Tools | Options.

+- Option to supress the warning message if attempting to open a file whose extension is not typically associated with [Altova XMLSpy XML Editor][ThirdPartyAppHomePage].

 ## Options